Shopify/polaris/src/embedded/Modal/README.md

 * To present large amounts of additional information or actions that don’t require confirmation, [use the collapsible component](/components/behavior/collapsible) to expand content in place within the page
 * To present a small amount of content or a menu of actions in a non-blocking overlay, [use the popover component](/components/popover)
 * To communicate a change or condition that needs the merchant’s attention within the context of a page, [use the banner component](/components/feedback-indicators/banner)
-* To present confirmation that an action was successful, [use the flash message  component](/components/flash-message)